colonel1223/ai-research-modern-alchemy/README.md

 ---

-## Release Information
+## Release Information-V0.1

-Research Program: Modern Alchemy
+Research: Modern Alchemy
-Version: Initial Release
+Version: Current Release | V0.1
-Status: Working Papers — Ongoing Investigation

 This repository presents a research program investigating artificial intelligence through the philosophical tradition of alchemy — the study of transformation, consequence, and the limits of knowledge.